User that provide valid email (imap) settings, can import mails from their mailbox into docspell periodically.

 A list of folders is required.
 Docspell will only look into these folders.
 You can specify multiple folders.
 The "Inbox" folder is a special folder, which will usually appear translated in your web-mail client.
 You can specify "INBOX" case insensitive, it will then read mails in your inbox.
 Any other folder is usually case-sensitive (depends on the imap server, but usually they are case sensitive except the INBOX folder).
+The path separator may also vary depending on your imap server - if the slash doesn't work, try using a dot (i.e. "INBOX.invoices" instead of "INBOX/invoices").
 Type in a folder name and click the add button on the right.

 Then the field Received Since Hours defines how many hours to go back and look for mails.
 Usually there are many mails in your inbox and importing them all at once is not feasible or desirable.
 It can work together with the Schedule field below.
 For example, you could run this task all 6 hours and read mails from 8 hours back.
 This setting is used to query the mail server.

 The following properties allow to filter those downloaded mails that should be imported.

 The File Filter can be specified as a glob to only import mail

 attachments based on their file name.
 For example, a value of

 mail.html by convention and would be excluded when only

 | symbol.
 For example, to also include the mail body as well as

 The Subject Filter is a glob filter that is applied to the mail